alitawfiq/quant-challenge/README.md

-# Quant Software Engineer Task
+# Quant Software Engineering Task

 I did not completely understand the task, so I broke down the requirements and did what was obvious.